Best Electric Razor of 2021

 Why You Should Trust Us

-Our lead reviewer Ben Applebaum-Bauch has been reviewing outdoor and tech gear for GearLab for the past three years.
+Our lead reviewer Ben Applebaum-Bauch has been reviewing outdoor and tech gear for GearLab for almost four years, researching and reviewing hundreds of home goods and bathroom products in that time.
 He has made a habit of hiking some of America's most iconic long trails and always comes back from an adventure with gnarly facial hair that no one in the front country seems to care for.
 With over a decade of shaving experience, often going days, weeks, and sometimes months between cleanups, he has come to know what features and facets make for a smooth, comfortable shave.

 We purchase the products that we review at retail price and run them through a series of side-by-side tests.
 To deliver our findings, we spent over ten hours with these blades on our faces and dozens more charging, discharging and cleaning them, as well as assessing their features.
 For models that claim both wet and dry use, we lathered up and patted down.